 That battle was engaged between the ruling authorities of the Sanhedrin and temple priesthood of Jerusalem, and the opposing army of Rome.

-Once the “earth” of the battle is established, then we can determine which “heavens” or ruling authorities are being pulled down, and which “stars” and “suns” will fall from “heaven” or will be removed from their positions of power.
+Once the “earth” or land of the battle is established, then we can determine which “heavens” or ruling authorities are being pulled down, and which “stars” and “suns” will fall from “heaven” or will be removed from their positions of power.

 The “heaven” of the Roman empire was the kings of Rev. 17:10, who were the kings or Caesars of Rome that ruled over the “earth” of Judea.